Happy Gilmore: Plot

-Virginia secures Happy a lucrative endorsement deal with Subway to make up for the lost revenue, giving him the money he needs to buy Grandma's house back.
+Virginia secures Happy a lucrative endorsement deal with Subway to make up for the lost revenue, giving him the money he needs to buy Grandma Anna's house back.
 During the auction, however, Shooter spitefully outbids Happy in an attempt to force him to quit the tour.
 Virginia encourages Happy not to quit, and he makes a deal with Shooter: if Happy wins the Tour Championship, Shooter will return the house, but if Shooter wins, he can keep it and Happy will quit golf.
 Happy seeks out Chubbs, who helps him improve his putting by practicing at a miniature golf course and gifts him a custom putter in the shape of a hockey stick.
 As thanks, Happy presents Chubbs with the alligator's head, startling him and causing him to fall out of a nearby window to his death.

 Happy is paired with Shooter for the Tour Championship.
 Shooter takes the lead early, but Happy's regular game puts him in front with one round to go.
-Desperate to finally win a Championship jacket, Shooter again hires Donald, who drives a car onto the course and runs over Happy, impairing his long-drive ability and focus.
-Shooter takes the lead, but Happy, encouraged by Grandma, rallies to tie him.
+A crazed Donald attacks Happy with a Volkswagen Beetle, impairing his long-drive ability and focus.
+Shooter takes the lead, but Happy, encouraged by Anna, rallies to tie him.

 On the final hole, Shooter's tee shot lands in the crowd.
 Despite having to play the ball off the foot of Happy's imposing ex-boss, Mr. Larson, he manages to save par with a long putt.
 A television tower damaged by Donald's car falls onto the green and blocks Happy's line to a winning putt.
-Shooter insists Happy play the ball "as it lies," and, with Chubbs' divine intervention, Happy wins by using the tower as a Rube Goldberg machine to sink his putt.
+Shooter insists that Happy plays the ball "as it lies," and, remembering what Chubbs taught him, Happy wins by using the tower as a Rube Goldberg machine to sink his putt.

-Enraged, Shooter tries to steal Happy's gold jacket and tries to run away, but gets caught and beaten by a mob of fans led by Larson.
+Enraged, Shooter tries to steal Happy's gold jacket and run away, but gets caught and beaten by a mob of fans led by Larson.
 Returning to his grandmother's house, Happy celebrates his victory with her, Virginia, and Otto.